Corvette: Sailing vessels

-The last vessel lost by France during the American Revolutionary War was the corvette Le Dragon, scuttled by her captain to avoid capture off Monte Cristi, Haïti in January 1783.
+The last vessel lost by France during the American Revolutionary War was the corvette Le Dragon, scuttled by her captain to avoid capture off Monte Cristi Province, Saint-Domingue on January 1783.
 Most corvettes and sloops of the 17th century were 40 to 60 ft in length and measured 40 to 70 tons burthen.
 They carried four to eight smaller guns on single decks.
 Over time, vessels of increasing size and capability were called "corvettes"; by 1800, they reached lengths of over 100 ft and measured from 400 to 600 tons burthen.

 Steam ships

-Ships during the steam era became much faster and more maneuverable than their sail ancestors.
+Ships during the steam era became much faster and more manoeuvrable than their sail ancestors.
 Corvettes during this era were typically used alongside gunboats during colonial missions.
 Battleships and other large vessels were unnecessary when fighting the indigenous people of the Far East and Africa.